-The CSP has to submit the following documents annually8:
+The TSP has to submit the following documents annually8:

 - Proof of compliance with ETSI EN 319 411-2 or ETSI EN 319 403 certification; - If applicable, proof of compliance with ETSI EN 319 411-1 or ETSI EN 319 403 certification; - Instead of compliance with ETSI EN 319 411-1 or ETSI EN 319 403 certification: an unqualified audit opinion concerning WebTrust for Certification Authorities - Extended Validation.
-Only if a CSP issues PKIoverheid EV SSL certificates; - Unqualified audit opinion for the PKIo requirements of the PKI for the government; - Unqualified audit opinion that fulfils the requirements based on ETSI EN 319 411-1 of the CP Services and/or Autonomous Devices and/or EV SSL9.
+Only if a TSP issues PKIoverheid EV SSL certificates; - Unqualified audit opinion for the PKIo requirements of the PKI for the government; - Unqualified audit opinion that fulfils the requirements based on ETSI EN 319 411-1 of the CP Services and/or Autonomous Devices and/or EV SSL9.

-The complete final audit report with detailed findings has be submitted to the PA PKIoverheid as soon as it has been supplied by the auditor.
-The Corrective Action Plan (CAP) has to be submitted to the PA as soon as it has been approved by the auditor.
-Where possible, the PA will also receive the sub-certification of sub-contractors.
-If a follow-up audit is found to be necessary, the PA PKIoverheid wishes to receive the results of this audit.
+The complete and final audit report with detailed findings has be submitted to ACM/AT and the PA PKIoverheid as soon as it has been supplied by the auditor.
+This must occur no later than 3 working days after receipt of the report by the TSP.
+The Corrective Action Plan (CAP) has to be submitted to ACM/AT and the PA as soon as it has been approved by the auditor.
+Where possible, ACM/AT and the PA will also receive the sub-certification of sub-contractors.
+If a follow-up audit is found to be necessary, ACM/AT and the PA PKIoverheid wish to receive the results of this audit.

-As soon as the CSP has received the unqualified audit opinion(s) from the CB, the CSP has to immediately send these opinions by post or by e-mail to the Policy Authority PKIoverheid.
+As soon as the TSP has received the unqualified audit opinion(s) from the CB, the TSP has to immediately send these opinions by post or by e-mail to the Policy Authority PKIoverheid.
 The opinions and the proof of compliance with ETSI EN 319 411-2, and ETSI EN 319 411-1 if applicable, must also state against which version of the requirements the documents have been assessed and which published amendments have been included in the PoR applicable at that time.